PSESS2020/Vimsu_prototype/README.md

 For development, you will need Node.js installed in your environment.
 You will also need a mongoDB account for the database and Azure storage account for the cloud storage.

 ### Node
-You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).
+Download and install Node.js from the [official Node.js website](https://nodejs.org/).
+Usually NPM is automatically installed with the Node.js installation.
+If not then after installing Node.js, type in `$ npm install npm@latest -g` in your console or visit the [official NPM website](https://npmjs.org/) for more info.

 If the installation was successful, you should be able to run the following command.